Road State Inference via Channel State Information: Approach

 \subsection{\textbf{Simulation of the Wireless Channel}}

-In wireless communication, the wireless signals propagate from transmitter to receiver via multiple paths.
-The vehicle surfaces, buildings, and terrains are the main sources of reflections and diffractions in the vehicular networks.
-Various methods have been proposed in the literature to model the propagation between a receiver and transmitter.
-In this work, we utilize Remcom's Wireless Insite \cite{wirelessinsite} as a ray-tracing simulator to simulate the radio propagation.
+In a vehicular network, vehicle surfaces, buildings, and terrains are the main sources of reflections and diffractions.
+The wireless channel between the highly mobile nodes is hard to be captured by the probabilistic channel models.
+In this work, we utilize the ray-tracing approach rather than probabilistic channel models.
+The ray-tracing techniques represent the electromagnetic waves sent from a transmitter as a simple particle and estimate the paths between a receiver and the transmitter.
+Therefore, ray-tracing provides more accurate and spatially consistent results compared to the probabilistic models.
+More details about the principles of ray tracing can be found in \cite{7152831}.
+In this work, we use Remcom's Wireless Insite \cite{wirelessinsite} as a ray-tracing simulator to simulate wireless propagation.